tavareshugo/R-intro-Cambridge-SysBio/README.md

 Our sessions will be running live online.
 **Please check your email for details of how to access the course environment.**

-- The lesson will run via zoom ([link](https://us02web.zoom.us/j/86850842355?pwd=VlJoK2dMYlRvUDExdDkyejlaSjJKZz09))
+- The lesson will run via zoom
+(<a href="https://us02web.zoom.us/j/86850842355?pwd=VlJoK2dMYlRvUDExdDkyejlaSjJKZz09" target="_blank">link</a>)
-- We will use a shared GDoc for you to post questions and share other bits of information ([link](https://docs.google.com/document/d/1CzHh9Pf92IIFEDVLg58ZRClUFeDAOUrIAkmr8DVFDBk))
+- We will use a shared GDoc for you to post questions and share other bits of information (<a href="https://docs.google.com/document/d/1CzHh9Pf92IIFEDVLg58ZRClUFeDAOUrIAkmr8DVFDBk" target="_blank">link</a>)
 - We will use a virtual R environment that you can access from your internet browser.
 You will receive the details for login by email.

 Please use the virtual R environment during the course.